ChrisG32123/longitudinal_breast_cancer_analysis/README.md

     - "InstanceNumber":"0020|0013"
     - "SliceLocation":"0020|1041"
     - "ImagePositionPatient":"0020|0032"
+This means that the data is being correctly parsed and stored.
+So now I have verified that when I overlay the tumor masks onto the DCE 3D frames, they will be don correctly!!

 Design Update:
     - `drivers/` now stores all completed bash files and is not included in git repository.
 All other bash files are (showing incompleted scripts and tasks) are in the root directory